Holomorphic foliations of degree four on the complex projective space: Abstract

 \section{Abstract}

-Let $\f$ be a degree four codimension one holomorphic foliation on the complex projective space $\p^n$, $n\geq 3$.
-We prove that either $\f$ admits a rational first integral, or $\f$ is transversely affine outside a compact hypersurface, or $\f$ is pure transversely projective outside a compact hypersurface, or $\f$ is the pull-back of a foliation on $\p^2$ by a rational map.
+In this paper, we study holomorphic foliations of degree four on complex projective space $\p^n$, where $n\geq 3$, with a special focus on obtaining a structural theorem for these foliations.
+Furthermore, for a foliation $\f$ of degree $d\geq 4$ with a sufficiently high $k^{th}$-jet, we prove that either $\f$ is transversely affine outside a compact hypersurface, or $\f$ is transversely projective outside a compact hypersurface, or $\f$ is the pull-back of a foliation on $\p^2$ by a rational map.